Papal majordomo: History

-In the "Introitus et Exitus Cameræ Apostolicæ" of the Vatican Archives, which begins with the year 1295, the officials of the Apostolic Household were given in regular order according to their stipends.
-Although even at this date there undoubtedly existed a supreme steward of the papal palace, the name and duties attached to the office of a majordomo were not strictly defined until later.
-The alterations in the domestic administration of the papal household, necessitated under Clement V and John XXII by the transition from the "natural economy" to the "economy of money", were of a far-reaching nature; but it was only after the return of Martin V from Avignon to Rome in 1418 that the modern offices were gradually evolved, to attain subsequently during the Renaissance a full development.
-In the sixteenth century a maestro DI casa 'master of the house(hold)' stood at the head of the whole administration of the papal household.
+The 1295 Introitus et Exitus Cameræ Apostolicæ lists the officials of the Apostolic Household, and does not include an office corresponding to that of the papal majordomo.

+The papal household underwent major restructuring under Clement V and John XXII.
+After Martin V returned from Avignon to Rome in 1418, the household offices began to evolve into their modern form, a process which continued through the Renaissance.

-Towards the end of the 16th century, the same official was accorded the title of prefetto del Sacro Palazzo Apostolico, and under Urban VIII (1623–44) he was first granted the title of Maggiordomo Pontificio 'pontifical majordomo'.
+By the sixteenth century, the office of maestro di casa ("master of the house") was officially established.
+Towards the end of the century the office was renamed to prefetto del Sacro Palazzo Apostolico, and under Urban VIII (1623–44) it was again renamed to Maggiordomo Pontificio ("pontifical majordomo").

 It was then his duty, on the accession of a new pope, to form the papal famiglia, that is, to suggest candidates for the various household offices and then to direct the whole household.
 In so far as this duty necessitated expenditure, the Treasurer of the Holy Roman Church, the minister of finance for the time being, exercised sharply defined control over the majordomo and his assistants.
 This circumstance did not, however, constitute the treasurer a household official, or the Præfectus Sacri Palatii and administrative official; the Majordomo has always been exclusively a household official.
 A complete list of the occupants of the office from 1534 is preserved.
 The general rule recognised by the Roman Curia at the close of the Middle Ages, that the head of any important, department should have jurisdiction over all his assistants, extended to the Majordomo.
 Not merely in civil matters but likewise in criminal charges, sedebat pro tribunali—he pronounced judgment on all officials of the papal palace.
 In the course of time his duties as majordomo were sharply distinguished from those he performed as Prefect of the Palace, so that the majordomo was said to be simultaneously Prefect of the Palace.
 To the prefecture belonged the management of the museums and of all establishments of a special kind existing in the palaces—provided they were not autonomous.
 The keeping of the palace accounts also fell to the prefect.